4.5 - Emission profile

 ISO 14064-1

-If the organisation wishes to present these results in ISO 14064-1 format, it must publish:
+If the organisation wishes to present these results in ISO 14064-1 format, it shall publish:

 GHG removals, in tCO2e

-If the organisation uses analytical accounting, emissions will be distributed according to the accounting codes and the Analytical dimensions, established specifically for the organisation, which best reflect its structure and mode of operation (activities carried out, internal processes, etc.).
-Different analytical dimensions may be used for each emission category (for example purchases can be distributed by supplier, and energy by site)
+If the organisation uses analytical costing, the emissions shall be allocated according to accounting codes and the analytical axes, established specifically for the organisation, which best reflect its structure and mode of operation (activities carried out, internal processes, etc.).
+Different analytical axes may be used for each emission category (for example purchases can be allocated by supplier, and energy by site)

-Nevertheless, the organisation may find below a cross-reference table listing all the accounting codes that should be reviewed in order to identify the emission sources that must be considered within the Bilan Carbone®.
-When an emission source does not give rise to monetary expenditures (non-supported emissions), it must of course still be taken into account within the Bilan Carbone®.
+Nevertheless, the organisation may find below a cross-reference table listing all the accounting codes that should be reviewed to identify the emission sources that must be considered within the Bilan Carbone®.
+When an emission source does not give rise to monetary expenditure (non-supported emissions), it obviously remains to be taken into account within the Bilan Carbone®.

-The table below presents the correspondence with the nomenclature of a chart of accounts.
+The table below presents the correspondence with the nomenclature of an accounting chart.

 ⏳[WIP] These correspondences will be integrated into the exports of the Bilan Carbone® tools.

-Requirements relating to the production of the emissions profile
+Requirements related to the production of the emissions profile

 Here are the requirements to be met, which are similar for the 3 maturity levels :